texfaq/texfaq.github.io/FAQ-docotherdir.md

 ```latex
 \cfpart[pt 1]{Part One}{part1}{part}
 ```
-which command will issue a 'normal' command
-`\part[pt 1]{Part One}` and then input the file `part1/part.tex`, remembering that `part1/` is now the ''current folder''.
+which command will issue a ''normal'' command `\part[pt 1]{Part One}` and then input the file `part1/part.tex`, remembering that `part1/` is now the ''current folder''.
 There are also commands of the form